CodeYourFuture/curriculum/content/js1/blocks/comparison/index.md

 ## ✅ ❌ Boolean values

+### Does 1 equal 0?
+Yes or No?
+True or False?

 Some values are best represented as strings: any piece of text, a name, address, etc will most likely be stored using the string data type.

-Similarly, we can use the number data type to store any numerical data where we'll need to use standard numerical operations like addition, multiplication etc.
+The number data type can store numbers we use in calculations.

-However, if we're comparing values or expressions, we have one of 2 different states: **true** or **false**.
+If we're comparing two things, there are only two different states: **true** or **false**.
 This leads us to the **boolean** datatype, which only has true or false values.
-Whenever we compare 2 values with a comparison operator, we end up with a boolean value: `true` or `false`.
+Whenever we compare two values with a comparison operator, we end up with a boolean value: `true` or `false`.
+It's one or the other.
+It's boolean.

-For example:

 ```js
 // comparison expression